Habsburg–Ottoman wars in Hungary (1526–1568): Ottoman campaign in Hungary in 1552

 In the spring of 1551, the Ottomans held the Hungarian border forts of Pécs, Fehérvár, Esztergom, Vác, Nógrád, Hatvan and Szeged.
 During the conquest campaign in 1551, the Turks were defeated by George the Frater at Timișoara (Temesvár) and Lippa, and the Sultan was outraged.
 This marked the end of the peace of Drinapolis (Erdine) in 1547.
 György Fráter deceived the sultan - in fact, he only wanted to gain time and finally hand over Transylvania, which had been under the rule of the Kingdom of Hungary since 1003, to the Hungarian king, Ferdinand of Habsburg.

 Due to the Turkish threat, on the instructions of Ferdinand I, in 1550–51, on the site of the old Szolnok earthen castle, Szolnok was surrounded by a new city wall (partly according to the plan of István Dobó), and its weak castle was fortified.
 Lőrinc Nyáry was appointed to the forefront.
 This new strength did not fit into the Turkish plans to keep central Hungary.
 Suleyman's main goal was to make a bigger gap between the western part of Hungary and the Principality of Transylvania.
 For all this, Sultan Suleiman sent another conquering army against the politically divided Kingdom of Hungary.
 The commander-in-chief of his army, Kara Ahmed, who left Constantinople, was the serdar[general] and other commanders were Mehmed Sokollu beglerbey of Rumelia and Hadim Ali pasha r(governor) of Buda.
 The poorly paid mercenaries of King Ferdinand and the Hungarian population fled the Turkish armies.
 Several Hungarian castles were left to their fate without protection.
 Ahmed's army's aim was to acquire the Timisoara region, while Hadim Ali had to occupy the castles of Hont and Nógrád, thus securing the way to the rich mining towns of the highlands.
-During the campaign they occupied Timisoara, Veszprém, Szécsény, Hollókő, Buják, Lippa, Lugos, Karánsebes, Drégely and several smaller fortresses.
-Pasha Hadim Ali marched from Buda and Vizier Kara Ahmed marched from the West side of Transylvania (Partium).
-The two armies united under Szolnok, then besieged and conquered the castle of Szolnok, and turned against the gate of Upper Hungary, Eger.